allmaps/allmaps/packages/leaflet/README.md

 When adding this WarpedMapLayer to the Leaflet map, the georeferenced map specified in the Georeference Annotation will be rendered on the Leaflet map.

+### Ways to load Georeference Annotations

-Specifying a the URL Georeference Annotation when creating a WarpedMapLayer (as is done above) is optional.
-A Georeference Annotation can also be added at a later stage using the `addGeoreferenceAnnotation` and `addGeoreferenceAnnotationByUrl` functions:
+Once the layer has been added to the map, a Georeference Annotation can be added to a `WarpedMapLayer` using the `addGeoreferenceAnnotation` and `addGeoreferenceAnnotationByUrl` functions:

 ```js
 fetch(annotationUrl)